-Eliminate moisture in the basement and bathrooms, fix any leaking pipes
+- Eliminate moisture in the basement and bathrooms, fix any leaking pipe

 If you're dealing with rodents in your home and your prevention measures and trapping attempts are unsuccessful, give EnviroPest a call.
 Our wildlife control specialists will identify the source of your rodent problem, eliminate existing pests, and help you implement measures to prevent future infestations.